 Wood heaters tend to smoke at light-up or refuelling.
 However, there is no reason for wood heaters to smoke excessively for long periods of time if they are operated correctly and are well maintained.
 If you are considering purchasing a new wood heater, remember to check with the retailer to see if the appliance you are considering to purchase complies with the relevant AS/NZS Standards under the Protection of the Environment Operations (Clear Air) Amendment (Solid Fuel Heaters) Regulation 2016.

-The wood heater must have a compliance plate starting it conforms to the Australian Standard for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014).
+The wood heater must have a compliance plate stating that it conforms to the Australian Standard for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014).
 If it doesn't you might consider upgrading your heater to a newer more efficient model.

 A few tips for using your wood heater for minimum smoke: